0n1cOn3/SysO-Termux/README.md

-# ¿Qué es SysO-Termux?
+# What is SysO-Termux?

-SysO-Termux, "Termux Operating System" es un instalador de paquetes, herramientas y frameworks, específicamente para Termux, con el fin de simular la fantasía de tener en la terminal Termux, las herramientas que incluyen los Sistemas Operativos Linux.
+SysO-Termux, "Termux Operating System" is an installer of packages, tools and frameworks, specifically for Termux, in order to simulate the fantasy of having in the Termux terminal, the tools that include the Linux Operating Systems.

-# CARACTERÍSTICAS
+# FEATURES

-✅ Instalador completo de SysO-Termux con un tamaño de 4.00 GB.
+✅ Complete SysO-Termux installer with a size of 4.00 GB

-✅ Menú para seleccionar la herramienta a instalar por separado.
+✅ Menu to select the tool to be installed separately.

-✅ Instalador de paquetes básicos en Termux.
+✅ Basic package installer in Termux.

-✅ Login con usuario y contraseña predefinidos por el usuario instalador.
+✅ Login with user and password predefined by the installer.

-✅ Comandos exclusivos de SysO-Termux para automatizar procesos en Termux.
+✅ Exclusive SysO-Termux commands to automate processes in Termux.

-✅ Una shell que autocompleta los comandos escritos anteriormente (fish).
+✅ A shell that autocompletes the commands previously written (fish).

-✅ Menu de ayuda de los comandos exclusivos de SysO-Termux.
+✅ Help menu of SysO-Termux exclusive commands.

-✅ Interfaz de color verde con blanco, referente al hacking ético con Termux.
+✅ Green with white interface, referring to ethical hacking with Termux.

-✅ Herramientas de hacking ético con diferentes usos como:
+✅ Ethical hacking tools with different uses such as:

 -- OSINT
 -- Sniffing
--- Fuerza Bruta
+-- Brute force
 -- Email Spoofing
 -- DDoS
 -- Phishing
 -- Payloads
 -- Exploits
--- Inyección SQL
+-- SQL injection
 -- Shell Reverse
--- VPN y Proxy
+-- VPN and Proxy
--- Extracción de Metadatos
+-- Metadata extraction
--- Compilar y Descompilar APK
+-- Compile and Decompile APK
--- Creador de Diccionarios
+-- Dictionary Creator
--- Hooking en Navegadores
+-- Hooking in Browsers
--- Ingenieria Social
+-- Social Engineering
--- Spam SMS
+-- SMS Spam
--- Vulnerar Routers
+-- Vulnerating Routers
--- Buscador de Dispositivos
+-- Device Finder

-# INSTALACIÓN DE SysO-Termux EN TERMUX (ANDROID)
+# INSTALLATION OF SysO-Termux IN TERMUX (ANDROID)

-apt update && apt upgrade -y
+apt update && apt upgrade - and

 termux-setup-storage

-pkg install -y git
+pkg install - and git

 git clone https://github.com/TermuxHacking000/SysO-Termux